5 Reasons to Write in Your Books

 No one can remember everything they read.
 Underlining, jotting, circling, asterisking, annotating, indexing (even just a few points or topics) can help you later access a book and its information when memory inevitably fades.
 They’re like trail markers still visible through an overgrown path.

 This is especially vital when it comes to research.
-I’ve written several books, and I’m in the middle of another.
+I’ve written several books, and I’m I’m wrapping up another.
 If I didn’t write in my research materials, I’d be lost.

 2. Retracing Your Intellectual Journey